mr-tomr/mr-tomr/README.md

 </div>

-I created this GitHub repository with the intention of sharing resources with the community, while maintaining a clear separation from my private GitHub repository.
-As the former repository contains code that is not available for public release.
+I created this GitHub repository with the intention of sharing resources with the community, while maintaining a clear separation from my private and profesional GitHub repositories.
+As those contain code which is not available for public release.

 <!---